Philzen/WebView-MultiTouch-Polyfill/README.md

 ### Enabling Multitouch for Phonegap 1.8.x projects

 1. Import WebClient.java and PhonegapWebClient.java from src/com/changeit/wmpolyfill/ into your project
-2. Set the `CordovaWebViewClient` of the appView object to an instance of `PhonegapWebClient` like this
+2. Set the `CordovaWebViewClient` of the appView to an instance of `PhonegapWebClient` like this

 		PhonegapWebClient wmp = new PhonegapWebClient(this, appView);
 		appView.setWebViewClient(wmp);